What is Clinical Reflexology?

 How much will a treatment cost me?

 The charge for a reflexology treatment at my practice, or in your own home is £40.
-Course discounts are available.
+At The Traditional Acupuncture Centre the charge is £45 -Course discounts are available.

-The treatments last for one hour, however, you should allow one hour twenty minutes for the first treatment as we need to carry out a personal consultation.
+The treatments last for one hour, however, you should allow one and a half hours for the first treatment as we need to carry out a personal consultation the cost for this is £50.
+At the Traditional Acupuncture Centre the cost is £55.

 VRT can be corporated into a treatment programme if appropriate - on its own the cost is £10 treatment time 15 mins.